In the last nine years, we have trained over 100,000 health workers, including nurses, doctors, midwives and community health workers.

 This is what we do: we work to ensure that none of these questions will remain unanswered anymore.

-From Cambodia to Zambia, from Myanmar to Ethiopia, health workers across the world have developed their skills so they can provide better health care to their communities.
+From Somaliland to Zambia, from Myanmar to Ethiopia, health workers across the world have developed their skills so they can provide better health care to their communities.

 Providing access to healthcare reaches far beyond the individual, allowing whole families to survive and provide, communities to flourish and prosper, and nations to thrive and succeed.